Robert V. Barron: Career

 Barron attended Morris Harvey College in Charleston, West Virginia, and UCLA.
 He subsequently trained at American Academy of Dramatic Arts in New York City, and at Max Reinhardt Workshop in Los Angeles.

 He got his entertainment start in radio, co-producing a two-hour Saturday morning radio program, the "Bop Shop," which aired for two years on radio station WGKV-AM (later WHMS and WXIT, now WSWW (AM)) in his hometown of Charleston, West Virginia.

-Before permanently moving to California and beginning his Hollywood work, he spent several years in regional theatre across the U.S. He built an impressive resumé of glowing reviews of his performances in such roles as Cyrano de Bergerac, Abe Lincoln In Illinois, Sir Thomas More in A Man for All Seasons, Henry Drummond in Inherit the Wind, Richard III, but was never offered major roles in films or television.
+Before permanently moving to California and beginning his Hollywood work, he spent several years in regional theatre across the U.S. Though he received positive reviews for his performances in such roles as Cyrano de Bergerac, Abe Lincoln In Illinois, Sir Thomas More in A Man for All Seasons, Henry Drummond in Inherit the Wind, and Richard III, he was never offered major roles in films or television.

 In Hollywood, he made acting appearances in television shows such as Quantum Leap, Get a Life, Father Dowling Mysteries, and movies such as The Spring and A Dangerous Place.
 He also wrote episodes of the NBC television western series Bonanza and the CBS-TV western/spy series Wild, Wild West.
 Perhaps his best-remembered television script was his first, a lighthearted comedy episode of Bonanza, "Hoss and the Leprechauns".

 As a writer, Barron drifted into adapting English dubbing scripts of foreign films.
 American producers began buying successful Japanese animated series and dubbing them in English, and Barron was a pioneer in that industry, which grew rapidly and enormously.
 He became executive director and story editor for Saban Productions, which in five years became one of the world's largest producers of children's programming, with such shows as X-Men (1992) and Mighty Morphin Power Rangers (1993).

 He also made appearances on TV series such as Bonanza, Mannix, Love American Style and Night Court, and played a pool player in an episode of CBS-TV's The Dukes of Hazzard.

 Death

-Barron died on December 1, 2000 at age 67 in Salinas, California, and was interred in Salinas's Garden of Memories Memorial Park.
+Barron died on December 1, 2000, at age 67 in Salinas, California, and was interred in Salinas's Garden of Memories Memorial Park.